nana-4/materia-theme/HACKING.md

 - `_drawing.scss`

   drawing helper mixings/functions to allow easier definition of widget drawing under specific context.
-This is why Flat-Plat isn't 15000 LOC.

 - `_common.scss`

   actual definitions of style for each widget.
 This is where you are likely to add/remove your changes.

+- `_apps.scss` or `_extensions.scss`

+  app/extension specific stylings.

-You can read about SASS at http://sass-lang.com/documentation/.
-Once you make your changes to the `_common.scss` file, run the `./parse-sass.sh` script.
+You can read about Sass at http://sass-lang.com/documentation/.
+Once you make your changes to the SCSS files, run the `./parse-sass.sh` script to rebuild the CSS files.

 How to change the assets color
 ------------------------------

-To keep it maintainable SVG files are basically edited on text-based.
+To keep it maintainable, SVG files are basically edited on text-based.

-So if you just want to change the SVG assets color, I recommend using a **text editor** instead of **Inkscape**.
-But please note that in some cases Inkscape is needed to render PNG assets.
+So if you just want to change the SVG assets color, we recommend using a **text editor** instead of **Inkscape**.
+But please note that in some cases Inkscape is needed to render the PNG assets.

-Here is an example to change the _accent color_:
+Here's an example to change the _accent color_:

-1. Open the following `.svg` files with a **text editor**.
+1. Open the following SVG files with a **text editor**.

-  - ./src/gtk-2.0/assets.svg
+  - `./src/gtk-2.0/assets.svg`
-  - ./src/gtk-2.0/assets-dark.svg
+  - `./src/gtk-2.0/assets-dark.svg`
-  - ./src/gtk-3.0/gtk-common/assets.svg
+  - `./src/gtk-3.0/gtk-common/assets.svg`
-  - ./src/gnome-shell/3.18/assets/checkbox.svg
+  - `./src/gnome-shell/3.18/assets/checkbox.svg`
-  - ./src/gnome-shell/3.18/assets/more-results.svg
+  - `./src/gnome-shell/3.18/assets/more-results.svg`
-  - ./src/gnome-shell/3.18/assets/toggle-on.svg
+  - `./src/gnome-shell/3.18/assets/toggle-on.svg`
-  - ./src/gnome-shell/3.18/assets-dark/checkbox.svg
+  - `./src/gnome-shell/3.18/assets-dark/checkbox.svg`
-  - ./src/gnome-shell/3.18/assets-dark/more-results.svg
+  - `./src/gnome-shell/3.18/assets-dark/more-results.svg`
-  - ./src/gnome-shell/3.18/assets-dark/toggle-on.svg
+  - `./src/gnome-shell/3.18/assets-dark/toggle-on.svg`

 2. Search `#FF4081` (default accent color) and replace with your favorite color.

   - The recommended color palette is: https://material.io/guidelines/style/color.html#color-color-palette

-3. For gtk2 and gtk3, delete all png assets before redrawing them.
+3. For gtk2 and gtk3, delete all PNG assets before redrawing them.

   ```sh
   rm -v ./src/gtk-2.0/assets/*.png